Subchapter 08A – Departmental Rules

 (a) The definitions set out in G.S.
 93-1(a) apply when those defined terms are used in this Chapter.

 (b) In addition to the definitions set out in G.S.
-93-1(a), the following definitions and other definitions in this Section apply when these terms are used in this Chapter:
+93-1(a), other definitions in this Section, and the following definitions apply when these terms are used in this Chapter:

-(1) “Active,” when used to refer to the status of a person, describes a person who possesses a North Carolina certificate of qualification and who has not otherwise been granted “Retired” or “Inactive” status;
+(1) “Active,” when used to refer to the status of a person, describes a person who possesses a North Carolina certificate of qualification and who has not otherwise been granted “Inactive” status;

 (3) “AICPA” means the American Institute of Certified Public Accountants;